sueszli/blog/choosing a language.md

 17. ~~Scala~~ – java is preferred to scala because scala is losing popularity fast.
 18. ~~Visual Basic~~

-this means that we are left with the following languages: javascript, python, java, c/c++, go, rust.

 this decision is based on the following sources:

 - code_report: